killianweid/chalet-caviar/wp-content/plugins/kt-tinymce-color-grid/readme.txt

 === Central Color Palette ===
 Contributors: kungtiger
 Requires at least: 3.5
-Tested up to: 5.2
+Tested up to: 5.3
-Stable tag: 1.13.11
+Stable tag: 1.15.5
 Requires PHP: 5.3
+Requires at least: 5.2
 Tags: color, customizer, editor, gutenberg, palette, picker, tinymce
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage a site-wide central color palette for an uniform look'n'feel!
+Manage a site-wide central color palette for a uniform look'n'feel!
 Supports the new block editor, Theme Customizer and many themes and plugins.

 == Description ==

 This plugin allows you to manage a site-wide central color palette for an uniform look'n'feel.
 The palette of the new block editor and the Theme Customizer are supported, as well as the classic editor.
 You can define this central color palette through the settings menu.
 All plugins that make use of WordPress' color picker can benefit from this plugin as well.

+This plugin supports a multi-site setup of WordPress.

 Also this plugin replaces the color picker for choosing a text or background color found inside the classic editor with a bigger and customizable color grid.